alpha01/reconquista-timeline/timeline.md

 - 910-924 Asturias Fruela III "El Leproso"

-# Kingdom of Pamplona / Navarra (824-1492)
+# Kingdom of Pamplona / Najera / Navarra (824-1492)
 - 824-851 Navarra Íñigo Arista becomes the first King of Pamplona
+- 1134 Navarra Navarrese nobles elect García Ramírez "El Restaurador" as King of Navarra after the death of Alfonso "El Batallador"

 # Kingdom of Leon / Galicia (910-1230)
 - 934 Leon Battle of Simancas, Ramiro II army is victorious.
 Caliph Abd al-Rahman III orders the execution of his defeated commanders
 - 1085 Leon Alfonso VI of León and Castile captures the important city of Toledo
-- 1147 Leon Siege of Almería, city if captured by Alfonso VII with the aid of crusaders
+- 1147 Leon Siege of Almería, city is captured by Alfonso VII with the aid of crusaders

 # Kingdom of Castile (1065-1230)
 - 07/1195 Castilla Battle of Alarcos, Christian forces under Alfonso VIII of Castile suffer catastrophic defeat by Almohad Caliphate